Regulatory Affairs and Quality Assurance Graduate Program of Temple University School of Pharmacy

 To receive an application for this program, please call 267.468.8560.

 The Master of Science Application Process

 When should I apply?

-As soon as possible!
-You may take up to three courses (9 credits) in the program as a non-matriculated student; however, if you know you plan to apply for admission to the QA/RA program, we strongly encourage you to do so as soon as possible.
+You may take up to three courses (9 credits) in the program as a non-matriculated student; however, if you know you plan to apply for admission to the RA and QA program, we strongly encourage you to do so as soon as possible.

 Is there a deadline for applying for admission?

 Yes, please refer to the Applying link for deadlines each semester.
 Your application cannot be reviewed until all of the required materials are received.
 Sorry, but your application will not be considered if any items are missing.
 It is a good idea to start the application process at least two months before you hope to be accepted.

 Please refer to procedures on the Applying link, which has detailed information.